cwbowron/recipes/Cajun_Pork_Loin.md

 # Instructions

 Thoroughly combine the seasoning mix ingredients.
-Slow cooker.
-Add 1 cup of water. or maybe some broth.
+Place all ingredients except the roast in a large skillet.
+Sautee over high heat for about 4 minutes.

+Place roast in slow cooker with 1 cup water or broth.
+Cut several deep slits in roast, and then rub in seasoning.
+Cook high for 4-5 hours, low for 7-8.